 Respondents made it clear that both DR and DME have substantial and life-altering impacts on daily life.
-When asked which activities are most impact by their disease, they emphasized effects on reading, using a phone, and driving, activities that many individuals take for granted.
+When asked which activities are most impacted by their condition, they emphasized effects on reading, using a phone, and driving, activities that many individuals take for granted.